devichand579/Instance_seg_teeth/README.md

   </tr>
 </table>

-- Refer to the paper for further information on model architectures, and datasets used for evaluation.
+- Refer to the paper for further information on model architectures and datasets used for evaluation.

-## Teeth Numbering
+## Teeth Numbering Heatmaps
 ![Teeth Numbering](./imgs/det_res.png)

 ## Segmentation Masks